At a glance:

 Exocrine function: Pancreatic juice, a digestive enzyme rich in sodium bicarbonate which helps break down proteins, fats and carbohydrates.
-This juice is secreted from the pancreas and collected in the pancreatic duct, where it joins with the bile duct from the liver prior to entering the duodenum.
+This juice is secreted by the pancreas and collected in the pancreatic duct, where it joins with the bile duct from the liver prior to entering the duodenum.

 Most cases (around 90%) of pancreatitis cannot be determined (idiopathic).
 Where a cause is found, it is usually one of the following:

-Hyperlipidemia – High-fat content in the blood.
+- Hyperlipidemia – High-fat content in the blood

-Hypercalcemia (high calcium content in the blood).
+- Hypercalcemia (high calcium content in the blood)

-Trauma (car accident, high fall) – Damage to the pancreas may result in enzymes leaking out.
+- Trauma (car accident, high fall) – Damage to the pancreas may result in enzymes leaking out

 Presenting symptoms are often vague, anorexia (loss of appetite) and lethargy are the two most common symptoms of pancreatitis.
 Other symptoms include:

-Vomiting is commonly seen in dogs and humans, only around 35% of cats vomit.
+- Vomiting is commonly seen in dogs and humans, only around 35% of cats vomit

-Diarrhea, which may contain blood
+- Diarrhea, which may contain blood

-Ataxia (loss of coordination)
+- Ataxia (loss of coordination)

-Jaundice (yellowing of the mucous membranes)
+- Jaundice (yellowing of the mucous membranes)

-Pleural effusion which can result in difficulty breathing
+- Pleural effusion which can result in difficulty breathing

 Pancreatitis may run concurrently with other diseases such as cholangitis/cholangiohepatitis, hepatic lipidosis (fatty liver disease), and inflammatory bowel disease.
-Pancreatitis, cholangiohepatitis and inflammatory bowel disease running concurrently are collectively known as ‘feline triad disease‘.
+Pancreatitis, cholangiohepatitis and inflammatory bowel disease which run concurrently are collectively known as ‘feline triad disease‘.
 Complications of pancreatitis due to the destruction of pancreatic cells can include transient or permanent diabetes and exocrine pancreatic insufficiency.

 Due to the vague symptoms, which are similar to a host of other disorders, diagnosis can be a challenge and many cases of pancreatitis go undiagnosed as a result of these non-specific symptoms.
 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history.
 Some tests he may wish to perform include:

-fTLI (feline Trypsin-Like Immunoreactivity) – This test measures the concentrations of trypsin-like proteins in serum.
+- fTLI (feline Trypsin-Like Immunoreactivity) – This test measures the concentrations of trypsin-like proteins in serum.
 Elevated levels may be indicative of pancreatitis.

-TAP (trypsin activation peptide).
+- TAP (trypsin activation peptide).

-Laparotomy – Surgical incisions are made in the abdomen to allow your veterinarian to examine the organs.
+- Laparotomy – Surgical incisions are made in the abdomen to allow your veterinarian to examine the organs.
 In this case, the pancreas.

-Biopsy of the pancreas, liver or intestines may be of additional help.
+- Biopsy of the pancreas, liver or intestines may be of additional help.

 If at all possible, find and treat the underlying cause.
 Supportive and symptomatic treatment is how veterinarians manage pancreatitis in cats.
 This may include:

-Analgesics (painkillers) for abdominal pain.
+- Analgesics (painkillers) for abdominal pain.
 These may include morphine or transdermal fentanyl patch.

-Prognosis: The prognosis depends on the severity of the disease, and if hepatic lipidosis or pancreatic necrosis have occurred along with complications (such as DIC) and concurrent disease.
+The prognosis depends on the severity of the disease, and if hepatic lipidosis or pancreatic necrosis have occurred along with complications (such as DIC) and concurrent disease.